-Sharing rules let you make automatic exceptions to organization-wide sharing settings for particular sets of users.
+With sharing rules you can make automatic exceptions to organization-wide sharing settings for sets of users.
 Use sharing rules to give these users access to records they don't own or can't normally see.
 Sharing rules, like role hierarchies, are only used to give more users access to records-they can't be stricter than your organization-wide default settings.